Pertussis

 Postexposure antibiotics should be given to household contacts within 21 days of the onset of cough in the index patient, whether they have been vaccinated or not.

-Postexposure antibiotics should also be given to the following high-risk people within 21 days of exposure, whether they have been vaccinated or not:
+Postexposure antibiotics should also be given to the following people at high-risk of severe disease within 21 days of exposure, whether they have been vaccinated or not:

 • Infants < 12 months

-• Women in the 3rd trimester of pregnancy
+• Women in the third trimester of pregnancy

 • All people with health conditions potentially exacerbated by pertussis infection (eg, immunodeficiency, moderate to severe asthma, chronic lung disease)